ionvision/ionvision.github.io.bk/notes/install-Qt-OpenCV-Ubuntu.md

         return -1;
     }

-    namedWindow( "Display window", CV_WINDOW_AUTOSIZE );// Create a window for display. imshow( "Display window", image );              // Show our image inside it.
+    // Create a window for display.
+    namedWindow( "Display window", CV_WINDOW_AUTOSIZE );

+    // Show our image inside it.
+    imshow( "Display window", image );

     waitKey(0);              // Wait for a keystroke in the window return 0;